Osazz/techchak_projects/deploy_web_app_using_ansible/README.md

     - ansible-playbook -i server_hosts install_server.yml  --user ec2-user --key-file ~/Downloads/deploy-web-app.pem
 - on your browser type `http://<public-dns-of-your-server>`

+## Improvement to solution
+- create key pair with terraform
+- wrapper solution into a python script so it can be fully one-click

 ### Notes (Debugging process)
 - Create Security group on AWS to allow ssh and http